All Episodes

 And this one bit of information will, I believe, is a game changer.

-Uh, and so the uh it'll enlighten the American people to the dastardly uh tactics that have been used by by the left in order to try to undermine this president.
+And so it'll enlighten the American people to the dastardly tactics that have been used by the left in order to try to undermine this president.

 Do you think it's something that they wanted to hide, something they orchestrated?

-I am uh uh convinced that this also uh it served two purposes of what this this this horrible con game it's the biggest con game in American history for sure, uh wasn't just aimed at undermining the uh pr new president and preventing him from and obstructing him from having the appointments and the policies that he was aiming at.
+It wasn't just aimed at undermining our new president and preventing him from and obstructing him from having the appointments and the policies that he was aiming at.

-No, there was something else there, and I believe that what it is, they didn't want the American people to understand the the uh the criminal type activity that was engaged by Hillary and by other people in the Democratic Party with Russia and the Russians.
+No, there was something else there, and I believe that what it is, they didn't want the American people to understand the criminal type of activity that was engaged by Hillary and by other people in the Democratic Party with Russia and the Russians.

-And by by shifting the spotlight, they were able to hide on this side of the spotlight while they shined it on Trump, and while their own dirty deeds need to be documented and need to be exposed, and frankly, some people need to be uh convicted of crimes and put in jail.
+And while their own dirty deeds need to be documented and need to be exposed, and frankly, some people need to be convicted of crimes and put in jail.

 We'll have more with you on TV tonight, and we'll let you tell that story.